5 takeaways from Biden's State of the Union address

 It's hard to be both confrontational and paint yourself as reasonable, but for many in the middle and center-left, Biden likely walked that line well.

-The president didn't call for a whole lot of new policy initiatives from the new Congress – beyond, for example, ending what he called "junk fees" in travel, entertainment and credit cards.
-It showed he's gearing up for campaign mode and that he's likely going to campaign on what he's already done and by drawing a big-picture distinction between his vision for America and Republicans'.
+The president didn't call for a whole lot of new policy initiatives from the new Congress — beyond, for example, ending what he called "junk fees" in travel, entertainment and credit cards.
+It showed he's gearing up for campaign mode — to "finish the job," as he said some 12 times in the speech — and that he's likely going to campaign on what he's already done by drawing a big-picture distinction between his vision for America and Republicans'.

 Here are five takeaways from Biden's speech: